shabazfarooq/personal-mac-setup/README.md

 # Hammerspoon #
 1. Download and install
+2. Open app and allow permissions
-2. click the taskbar icon and select "open config", add the following code:
+2. Click the taskbar icon and select "open config", add the following code:
 ```
 -- HANDLE SCROLLING
 local oldmousepos = {}